 - Professional appearance and persona: In many respects, you're the face of your agency.

 - Nerves of steel: You must be able to handle pressure well.

 The U.S. Bureau of Labor Statistics anticipates job growth for advertising, promotions, and marketing managers of 10% through 2026.
 This is somewhat faster than all occupations, but those dealing predominantly with newspaper publishing might not fare as well because electronic media continues to push this industry aside.

 Account executives travel a lot to attend print and video shoots, and this includes both national and international destinations.
-They invited to client functions, as well as creative and agency events.
+They may be invited to client functions, as well as creative and agency events.

 Great account executives will often find themselves dealing with two or three different clients at one time, which can cause untold stress if the AE isn't adequately prepared.